INTRACEREBRAL HEMORRHAGE

 - detect and treat possible obstructive hydrocephalus (serial neurological status examinations and repeated CT scans are required for the diagnosis)

-- for patients with a GCS score >3 and primary IVH or secondary IVH (with supratentorial ICH of <30-mL volume) requiring EVD, minimally invasive IVH evacuation with EVD plus thrombolytics is safe and is reasonable compared with EVD alone to reduce mortality (AHA/ASA 2022 2a/B-NR)
+- for patients with a GCS score >3 and primary IVH or secondary IVH (with supratentorial ICH of <30-mL volume) requiring EVD, minimally invasive IVH evacuation with EVD plus thrombolytics is safe and reasonable compared with EVD alone to reduce mortality (AHA/ASA 2022 2a/B-NR)

 - for patients with a GCS score >3 and primary IVH or secondary IVH (with supratentorial ICH of <30-mL volume) requiring EVD, the effectiveness of minimally invasive IVH evacuation with EVD plus the use of thrombolytics to improve functional outcomes is uncertain

-- for patients with large ICH/IVH and impaired LOC, the efficacy of EVD to improve functional outcome is not well established
+- for patients with large ICH/IVH and impaired LOC, the efficacy of EVD to improve functional outcome is not well-established

 - CLEAR-IVH study – systemic bleeding 4%, ventriculitis 2%

-- CLEAR III trial – no substantial improvement in functional outcome at the mRS 3 cutoff compared to saline irrigation; mortality reduced by 10%
+- CLEAR III trial – no substantial improvement in functional outcome at mRS 3 cutoff compared to saline irrigation; mortality reduced by 10%